FNrythm/eportfolio/machine-learning/E-portfolio Component - Unit 11/unit11_model_performance.md

 - Clearly document parameter choices and their impact
 - Avoid metric over-optimization without considering fairness, explainability, and real-world impact

-**In short:** Metrics are tools, not truths.
+Metrics are tools, not truths.
 Responsible model evaluation requires a critical mindset.

 ---